Russia admits to blocking millions of IP addresses

-MOSCOW (AP) — The chief of the Russian communications watchdog has admitted to blocking access to millions of IP addresses in a so-far-futile attempt to block a popular messaging app.
+MOSCOW (AP) — The chief of the Russian communications watchdog acknowledged Wednesday that millions of unrelated IP addresses have been frozen in a so-far futile attempt to block a popular messaging app.

-The Russian communications agency on Monday began to enforce a court ruling to block Telegram after the messaging app refused to hand its encryption keys to the intelligence agencies.
+Telegram, the messaging app that was ordered to be blocked last week, was still available to users in Russia despite authorities’ frantic attempts to hit it by blocking other services.

-Telegram has defied the ban and is trying to keep the app available in Russia.
+The row erupted after Telegram, which was developed by Russian entrepreneur Pavel Durov, refused to hand its encryption keys to the intelligence agencies.
+The Russian government insists it needs them to pre-empt extremist attacks but Telegram dismissed the request as a breach of privacy.

-Alexander Zharov, chief of the Federal Communications Agency, told the Izvestia daily Wednesday that Russia is blocking 18 subnets used by Amazon and Google hosting sites that they believe Telegram is using to circumvent the ban.
-Internet experts estimated that Russian authorities have blocked about 16 million IP addresses since Monday, affecting millions of Russian users and businesses.
+Alexander Zharov, chief of the Federal Communications Agency, said in an interview with the Izvestia daily published Wednesday that Russia is blocking 18 networks that are used by Amazon and Google and which host sites that they believe Telegram is using to circumvent the ban.

 Most Read Nation & World Stories